Marginalia

 RRF --> SYN["SYNTHESIS<br/><small>Claude Sonnet</small>"]

-Vector search captures semantic meaning — "training instability" matches "loss divergence."
+Vector search captures semantic meaning. "training instability" can match "loss divergence."

-Concept expansion is what makes the workspace compound.
-After ingesting papers on "attention mechanisms," the concept graph knows that "multi-head attention" relates to "scaled dot-product," "query-key-value," etc. When you search for one, the others auto-expand into the search.
+Concept expansion uses the graph during search.
+After ingesting papers on "attention mechanisms," the graph knows that "multi-head attention" relates to "scaled dot-product" and "query-key-value."
+Search for one, expand to the others. +

 concepts = db.query(Concept).filter(Concept.name.ilike(f"%{term}%"))